EPFL-Center-for-Imaging/mousetumornet/documentation/data_specs.md

 ## Image orientation

 The image axis order (ZYX, XYZ...) does not matter.
 We integrated random flipping, mirroring, and image transpose operations as augmentations during training, hence the model is capable of handling these variations.

-## (Optional) Automatic evaluation of the input data integrity

-Is that possible?